MicrosoftDocs/machine-learning-server-docs/microsoft-r/quickstart-r-code.md

 ## Objective

 Learn how to predict flight delays in R locally using R Client or R Server.
-The example in this article uses historical on-time performance and weather data to predict whether the arrival of a scheduled passenger flight will be delayed by more than 15 minutes.
-We approach this problem as a classification problem, predicting two classes -- whether the flight will be delayed, or whether it will be on time.
+The example in this article uses historical on-time performance and weather data to predict whether the arrival of a scheduled passenger flight is delayed by more than 15 minutes.
+We approach this problem as a classification problem, predicting two classes -- whether the flight is delayed or on-time.

 In machine learning and statistics, classification is the task of identifying the class or category to which an observation belongs based on a training dataset containing observations with known categories.
 Classification is generally a supervised learning problem.
 This quick start is a binary classification task with two classes.

 In this example, you train a model using many examples from historic flight data, along with an outcome measure that indicates the appropriate category or class for each example.
-The two classes are `0` for ontime flights and `1` for flights delayed longer than 15 minutes.
+The two classes are '0' for on-time flights and '1' for flights delayed longer than 15 minutes.

 ## Time estimate

-If you have completed the prerequisites, this task takes approximately ten minutes to complete.
+If you have completed the prerequisites, this task takes approximately 10 minutes to complete.

 ## Prerequisites